-I don’t know what happened to me last Sunday.
-I suddenly got this huge burst of energy and all I wanted to do was cook!
-I got started right after noon and by the end of the day I had cooked and photographed five recipes.
-That means I have lots of good food to share with you in the next few weeks.
-Hope you like it all.
+I don't know what happened to me last Sunday.
+Suddenly this huge burst of energy came from somewhere and all I wanted to do was cook!
+I got started just past noon and by the end of the day I had cooked and photographed five recipes.

 Next you'll need to grab a heavy skillet, heat it over medium-high heat and add the butter and olive oil.
 Of course, I used a black cast-iron.
 I just love the way they heat up and hold the heat steady.

 When the butter and oil are melted, add in the garlic, onion and jalapeno.
 Cook those together, stirring, for a few minutes until the onion begins to wilt.

 Next, add the red pepper flakes and oregano.
 Continue cooking until the onions are translucent.

 Add the chopped tomatoes and cook, stirring again, until they're nicely wilted.
 Once they've cooked down add the shrimp.
 Cook and stir until the shrimp are just done.